-- Gentle: Friends are typically gentle and kind with each other.
-I mean they are not rude or hash with their words and always critical of what each other is doing.
-They may pick at each other and give each other a hard time, but it is in fun with no intention to hurt and be cruel.
+- Gentle: Friends are typically gentle and kind to each other.
+I mean they are not rude or harsh with their words and always critical of what each other is doing.
+They may pick at each other and give each other a hard time, but it is in fun with no intention to hurt or be cruel.

 - Considerate: Friends consider how each other feels and thinks.
 They’re not always insisting on their own way.